71 factors can a huge affect on your personal injury claim, settlement and lawsuit.

 Some hospitals, such as Jackson Memorial Hospital in Miami-Dade County, are terrible at responding to our calls asking them to explain the difference between account balance and patient balance.

-This can delay the time in which the injured person finally knows how much he or she netted in the accident claim.
+This can delay the time in which the injured person finally knows how much he or she gets in her pocket from an injury settlement.
 The $445,000 was paid by Chartis Insurance.
 Chartis is now known as American International Group (AIG).

 39. The Liability Claims Adjuster

-I take what the adjuster says with a grain of salt.
+In many instances, I do not believe adjusters.
 I had one adjuster tell me that he reserved the case at $100,000.
-My client did not have any significant medical treatment following the adjuster’s comment yet several months later the case settled for $445,000.
+My client did not have any significant medical treatment following the adjuster’s comment.
+However, several months later I settled the case for $445,000.

 If someone’s negligence caused your injury, Medicare may have a huge effect on your injury case.
 Medicare may pay your medical bills following an accident.